Whether older diesel engines, tyre abrasion or...

 When counting particles, a distinction is made between the size of the particles.
 This is referred to as PM fractions.
 PM10, for example, indicates the number of particles with a diameter of 10 µm.
 These are mainly produced by the whirling up of dust and abrasion processes in tyres and brakes or in house fires and industrial processes.
 Smaller PM fractions, such as PM1 and PM2.5, are mainly attributable to vehicle exhaust gases.
 The Federal Highway Research Institute (BASt) states that over 100,000 tonnes of these particles are produced in Germany every year.
 On average, 0.1g is produced with every kilometre travelled by car.

-In order to significantly reduce particulate pollution, emissions must therefore be reduced for all polluters, and the Federal Environment Agency has set corresponding targets.
-Special sensor technology that can detect the smallest particles is also required to detect the polluters.
+In order to significantly reduce particulate pollution, emissions must therefore be reduced at all polluters, and the Federal Environment Agency has set corresponding targets.
+Special sensor technology that can detect the smallest particles is also needed to detect the polluters.

 Diagramm aus Beispielmessung